stuycs-gh-classrooms/nxtm-p00-pd10-half-joking/README.md

 ## Phase 0: Force Selection, Analysis & Plan
 ----------

-#### Custom Force: NAME OF YOUR FORCE
+#### Custom Force: Magnetic Force

-### Forumla
+### Formula
 What is the formula for your force?
 Including descriptions/definitions for the symbols.
 (You may include a picture of the formula if it is not easily typed.)

-YOUR ANSWER HERE
+F = q(v x B)

+F: Magnetic Force
+q: Orb Charge
+v: Orb Velocity
+B: Magnetic Field of Orb

 ### Custom Force
 - What information that is already present in the `Orb` or `OrbNode` classes does this force use?
+  -Instance Variables:
+    - velocity
+    - bsize
-  - YOUR ANSWER HERE
+    - center
+    - OrbNode next
+    - OrbNode previous
+  - All Methods!!

 - Does this force require any new constants, if so what are they and what values will you try initially?
-  - YOUR ANSWER HERE
+  - No new constants

 - Does this force require any new information to be added to the `Orb` class?
 If so, what is it and what data type will you use?
-  - YOUR ANSWER HERE
+  - int charge
+  - float field

 - Does this force interact with other `Orbs`, or is it applied based on the environment?
   - YOUR ANSWER HERE